TedSIWEILIU/owl/README.md

 ## 3. What have we changed?
 We made the following modifications to the original framework:
 1. We optimized the prompts within the OWL framework using our proposed SEWOptimizer.
 In our experiments, we randomly sampled 25 questions from the GAIA validation set and used them as a validation subset for optimization.
-These optimized prompts can be found in the ['prompt_process'](https://github.com/TedSIWEILIU/owl/tree/main/prompt_process) folder:
+These optimized prompts can be found in the ['prompt_process'](https://github.com/TedSIWEILIU/owl/tree/main/prompt_process) folder.
+2. We change the running script into Multi-threading to speed up the process.

 ## 4. Issues